Estimap/Spectrum4Leaflet/README.md

 * MapService - all rest operations of map service
 * TileService - all rest operations of tile service
 * FeatureService - all rest operations of feature service
+* NamedResourceService - all soap operations of feature service
+* GeometryService - all soap operations of geometry service

 ### Layers
 * MapServiceLayer - simple map layer object for Leaflet map